Milk Supply

 NOTE: This list is prioritized, so start at the top.
 ALSO, mommas who have not regulated their supply yet may find it easier to see an increase (Most regulate by 2-3 months).
 These are TIPS, not guarantees…as all mommas are unique and may experience varied results.

 • PRIORITIZE MILK-MAKING.
 Especially early on.
 Building supply needs to happen right away, it’s much more difficult later.
 If it’s a priority, know that it will take TIME and a rigorous schedule of every 2-3 hours of pumping or nursing.
+(Every 2 is usually not sustainable for exclusive pumping, I suggest every 3- around the clock.)

 • FREQUENT pumping/nursing.
 Increase in demand equals increase in supply.